idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 While problematic from a privacy and freedom point of view, the advent of Cloud/browser-based CAT tools has added several GNU/Linux compatible solutions to the existing arsenal.

-## Memsource Cloud
+## Memsource Editor for Web

-Mentioned along with Memsource Editor in the above section.
+Mentioned along with Memsource Editor for Desktop in the above section.

 ## MateCat